 As the massive cohort of baby boomers continues to age, the number of surgeries for artificial knee, hip, ankle and other joint replacement continues to accelerate at a steady pace.

-The 5 biggest exporters of artificial joints by value are the Netherlands, Ireland, United States of America, Switzerland and Belgium.
-Collectively, that quintet of leading suppliers accounted for over seven-tenths (71.5%) of artificial joints sold on international markets during 2021.
+The 5 biggest exporters of artificial joints by value are the Netherlands, Ireland, United States of America, Belgium and Switzerland.
+Combined, that quintet of leading suppliers generated over seven-tenths (72.3%) of artificial joints sold on international markets during 2022.

-Smaller percentages came from Oceania (0.2%) led by Australia, then Latin America (0.1%) excluding Mexico but including the Caribbean, and Africa (0.03%).
+Tinier percentages came from Oceania (0.1%) mostly Australia, then Latin America (also 0.1%) excluding Mexico but including the Caribbean, and Africa (0.04%).

 Top Artificial Joints Exporters by Country

 Below are the 15 countries that exported the highest dollar value worth of artificial joints during 2022.